-- 1. With a nail, make a hole in center of the metal bottom of a Pringles can.
-Make sure the Florence flask is borosilicate glass. - 2.
-With a stopper borer, make another hole the size of a pencil in the center of the plastic lid. - 3.
-Either use a cylinder of hydrogen, or generate hydrogen in the following manner: - a.
+- 1. With a nail, make a hole in center of the metal bottom of a Pringles can. - 2.
+With a stopper borer, make another hole in the center of the plastic lid the size of a pencil. - 3.
+Either use a cylinder of hydrogen, or make your own hydrogen in the following manner: - a.
 Fill a 500-mL Florence flask with about 150 mL of 6 M NaOH. - b.
-Wad a large piece (approximately $3'' \times 3''$ ) of aluminum foil into a small ball that will fit inside the flask.

-c.
-Have another container with ice water nearby to immerse the Florence flask once the reaction becomes vigorous and the water starts to boil.
+Wad a large piece (approximately $3'' \times 3''$) of aluminum foil into a small ball which will fit inside the flask. - c.
+Have another container with ice water nearby to immerse the Florence flask once the reaction becomes vigorous and the water starts to boil. - d.

-- d.
 Clamp the flask to the ring stand. - e.
-Place a balloon over the flask, to collect the hydrogen.

-f.Add the aluminum foil to the sodium hydroxide and the hydrogen gas production will begin in about a minute.
+Place a balloon over the flask, to collect the hydrogen. - f.
+Add the aluminum foil to the sodium hydroxide and the hydrogen gas production will begin in about a minute.